bjin/mpv-prescalers/README.md

 In addition, `superxbr-native.hook` is a native implementation of `superxbr` which do the upscaling on RGB, and is most likely the one you want use.
+`superxbr-native-yuv.hook` is a similar shader but requires the original source to be YUV.

 For example:
 * `nnedi3-nns32-win8x4.hook`: user shader for luma `nnedi3` prescaling with `32`